 For having destined her for such a person

-As he who has upheld the
+As he who has upheld the pas this day,

-With the help of God, and come out on top.
+With the help of God, and come out on top.'

 Original source: ‘Tournoi fait à Carignan par le duc Philibert le Beau,’ in Samuel Guichenon, Histoire généalogique de la royale Maison de Savoie, 2nd edn, 5 vols (Turin: J. M. Briolo, 1778), vol. 4/2, pp. 476-7.